carbon-language/carbon-lang/docs/project/goals.md

 provide a minimally "correct" migration to very unfriendly code, mechanically reproducing exact C++ semantics even if bizarre, even this is not guaranteed and improving on it is not a goal.
-Migration support will prioritize code that adheres to reasonable C++ best practices: not relying on undefined behavior, reasonable test coverage that passes under sanitizers, and other basic code health.
+Migration support will prioritize code that adheres to reasonable C++ best practices, such as avoiding undefined behavior, and having reasonable test coverage that passes under sanitizers.

 ### Principles